 The airfield was purchased and the new venture obtained a full Civil Aviation Authority airfield licence.
 Over the next thirty three years this became Wickenby Aviation Ltd an aircraft maintenance company and aircraft charter operator, contracted to many large industrial companies.
 They trained up to 50 Air Cadets each year and hosted many Rothmans and Marlborough aerobatic teams and the National Aerobatic Championships were often held at Wickenby.

 In 1997, John and Bob sold most of the airfield and returned to their first love – classic aircraft.
-Bob still retains a hangar and several tailwheel aircraft.
+John passed away in August 2017 and we are sorry to report that Bob finally succumbed to a long battle with cancer on 15th May 2022.
+Wickenby Aviation still retains a hangar and several tailwheel aircraft.

 A rather sad Watch Tower mid-Sixties?